MINQ-Project/minq-interpreter/readme.md

 As MINQ is still in development, contributions are welcome.
 If you're interested in contributing, please check out the [project sheet](https://github.com/users/Maciko84/projects/1) for current tasks and guidelines.

 ## Contact
-If you have any questions or suggestions, feel free to reach out to @maciko84.
+If you have any questions or suggestions, feel free to reach out to @maciko84, or call for help in [discussions](https://github.com/Maciko84/minq/discussions).